jonathanschuchart/eager/README.md

 # EAGER

-This repo can be used to replicate the experiments described in our [paper on "Embedding Assisted Knowledge Graph Entity Resolution"](http://ceur-ws.org/Vol-2873/paper8.pdf)
+This repo can be used to replicate the experiments described in our [paper on "Embedding-Assisted Entity Resolution for Knowledge Graphs"](http://ceur-ws.org/Vol-2873/paper8.pdf)

 ## Installation
 The easiest way is to use [poetry](https://python-poetry.org/docs/):